Ewan McGregor: Political views

 McGregor was an outspoken critic of Brexit.
 Although opposed to Scottish independence from the United Kingdom in the 2014 Scottish referendum, McGregor later declared during an interview that he would have voted for independence if he had been able to cast his vote the day after the United Kingdom left the European Union.
-In 2020 he voiced his support for Scottish independence, saying that "it's time".
+In 2020, he voiced his support for Scottish independence, saying that "it's time".

-McGregor identifies as a feminist.
+McGregor is a feminist.
 In 2009, he said, "Women are always expected to be naked in films, but I like to try and do it so they are not naked—have the women not be naked.
 It's a feminist thing that I do."
 In 2017, he refused to appear on Piers Morgan's show after Morgan made disparaging remarks about the participants of the 2017 Women's March.

-In October 2023, McGregor signed an open letter by Artists4Ceasefire during the Gaza war.
+In October 2023, McGregor signed open letters related to the Gaza war, including one calling on President Joe Biden to secure the release of hostages taken by Hamas and one by Artists4Ceasefire that called for a ceasefire in the war.

-In the media
+In popular culture

 McGregor was ranked number 36 on Empire magazine's "The Top 100 Movie Stars of All Time" list in 1997.
-In a 2004 poll for the BBC, he was named the fourth most influential person in British culture.
+In a 2004 poll for the BBC, he was named the fourth-most influential person in British culture.
 IndieWire named McGregor one of the best actors never to have received an Academy Award nomination.